MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -ManagedFolderWorkCycle
-!!!
-Exchange Server 2010

-The ManagedFolderWorkCycle parameter specifies the time span in which all mailboxes on the specified server will be processed by the Managed Folder Assistant.
-The Managed Folder Assistant applies retention policies according to the ManagedFolderWorkCycleCheckpoint interval.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, if you specify 7 days for this parameter, use 07.00:00:00.
-The Managed Folder Assistant will process all mailboxes on this server every 7 days.

-!!!
-Exchange Server 2013

 The ManagedFolderWorkCycle parameter specifies the time span in which all mailboxes on the Mailbox server will be processed by the Managed Folder Assistant.
 The default value is 1 day.

 The Managed Folder Assistant applies retention policies according to the ManagedFolderWorkCycleCheckpoint interval.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes and s = seconds.

 For example, to specify 2 days for this parameter, use 2.00:00:00.
 The Managed Folder Assistant will then process all mailboxes on this server every 2 days.

 ```yaml
 Type: EnhancedTimeSpan